-All records and information (including calibration and maintenance) required by this permit shall be kept for at least three years or longer if requested by the department or EPA.
-All records and information, including certifications, related to airfield pavement deicing limitations shall be kept for a period of five years or longer if requested by the department tor EPA.
+All records and information (including calibration and maintenance) required by this permit shall be kept for at least three years from the date of generation or longer if requested by the department or EPA.
+All records and information, including certifications, related to airfield pavement deicing limitations shall be kept for a period of five years from the date of generation or longer if requested by the department or EPA.